fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 ## Installation

-The Aperture controller can be installed using the below options:
+The Aperture Controller can be installed using the below options:

 1. [**Kubernetes**](kubernetes/kubernetes.md)

-   The Aperture controller can be installed on Kubernetes using the Kubernetes Operator available for it, or using namespace-scoped resources.
+   The Aperture Controller can be installed on Kubernetes using the Kubernetes Operator available for it, or using namespace-scoped resources.

 2. [**Docker**](docker.md)

-   The Aperture controller can also be installed on Docker as containers.
+   The Aperture Controller can also be installed on Docker as containers.

 ## Applying Policies